glutanimate/pytest-anki/README.md

 *Copyright © 2019 [Aristotelis P.](https://glutanimate.com/) (glutanimate)*

-This is Michal's work, by a large margin.
-My changes are only minor and simply seek to make a few things easier for my add-on development workflow (I initially planned on submitting them as a PR, but as these things often go, the codebase just started straying too far away at some point.)
+Please note that my changes are only minor and simply seek to make a few things easier for my add-on development workflow (I initially planned on submitting them as a PR, but as these things often go, the codebase just started straying too far away at some point.)
+Michal far and away deserves the most credit for this project.

+_anki-testing_ is free and open-source software.
+Its source-code is released under the GNU GPLv3 license.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+Please see the license file for more details.